HTLuff/git-batch-branch-delete/README.md

   [ - ]  branch-2
   [ - ]  branch-3
   [ ]  main
-$ Are you sure you want to delete the selected branches? (y/N)
+$ Are you sure you want to delete the selected branches? (y/N) Y
 $ Deleted branch 'branch-2'
 $ Deleted branch 'branch-3'
 $